 As the old ‘80s hit goes: it takes two to make a thing go right.
 Always make it a point to remember the social in social media by engaging in a two-way dialogue with your customer base.

-A great brand will always make it a point to stay relevant in the lives of their consumers.
-Posts that go “what should our next cookie be?” or “what do you pair our orange juice with?” encourages your audience to interact with your brand, which strengthens your brand-customer relationship.
+A great brand will always make it a point to stay relevant in the lives of its consumers.
+Posts that go “what should our next cookie be?” or “what do you pair our orange juice with?” encourage your audience to interact with your brand, which strengthens your brand-customer relationship.